apache/flink/docs/quickstart/scala_api_quickstart.md

 is 1
 ~~~

-The following code shows the WordCount implementation from the Quickstart which processes some text lines with two operators (FlatMap and Reduce), and writes the prints the resulting words and counts to std-out.
+The following code shows the WordCount implementation from the Quickstart which processes some text lines with two operators (FlatMap and Reduce), and prints the resulting words and counts to std-out.

 ~~~scala
 object WordCountJob {